 Inspection methods:

-- For devices such as Thermage and ultrasound scalpels, the original certification documents must be checked.
+- For devices such as Thermage and ultrasound knives, the original certification documents must be presented.

-- You can check whether the clinic is on the official certification list on the manufacturer’s website.
+- You can check whether the clinic is included in the certified list on the manufacturer’s official website.

 Standard 5.3: Doctors’ qualifications and experience.